Some Classic Examples of Lottery Prize Scams

 In some cases, the scammers invite you to Amsterdam to pick up your prize in person in exchange for a “release fee, which you will be expected to pay in cash.
 They’ll then hand over your winnings, but it will be in counterfeit currency, while you paid for it with the real thing.

-Usually, any payment you are asked to make will be by money order, wire transfer, international funds transfer, pre-loaded cards, or digital currency like Bitcoin, since these methods are considered the most difficult to trace.
+Traditionally, they will ask you to make payment using a money order, wire transfer, international funds transfer, or pre-loaded cards.
+In recent years, however, scammers have begun to prefer cryptocurrency, like Bitcoin.
+That’s because crypto is the most difficult of all payment types to trace.
 Legitimate lotteries never require you to pay any fee to obtain your winnings.

 If you think you’ve been the victim of a lottery prize scam, contact the fund recovery experts at MyChargeBack.